-§ 1.
+- § 1.
 A student will only be allowed to sit examinations if the student has been correctly enrolled for the relevant academic year and if the student has been enrolled in the relevant programme unit via the Student SelfService.
-The exam list lists the students who are enrolled in the programme unit in question.

-- § 2.
+The exam list lists the students who are enrolled in the programme unit in question. - § 2.
 If the student is not included in the exam list and the student is of the opinion that he should be admitted to the examination, the student will contact the faculty secretariat before the start of the examination at the latest.
 In exceptional circumstances, the examiner may decide that the student will be admitted to the examination on a conditional basis.
-If it becomes evident that the student has not been enrolled correctly, the examination will not be valid. - § 3.
-Proper enrolment for examinations is entirely dependent upon submission of the requisite certificates at the time of enrolment and full payment of the tuition fees. - § 4.
-Until suspension is revoked, the student who is suspended under article 67, § 3 or article 107, § 5 is not entitled to benefit from teaching activities and all examinations taken or to be taken shall be deemed null and void.
-Any examination scores already awarded shall be invalid. - § 5.
+If it becomes evident that the student has not been enrolled correctly, the examination will not be valid.

+- § 3.
+Proper enrolment for examinations is entirely dependent upon submission of the requisite certificates at the time of enrolment. - § 4.
+If there is an outstanding balance on the tuition fees, the student cannot legally participate in examinations. - § 5.
+The student who is suspended under article 67, § 3 or article 107, § 5 is not entitled to benefit from teaching activities or evaluation activities; participation in examinations which have already been taken is not legal and the student has not obtained any examination scores. - § 6.
 Without prejudice to the provisions of Article 108, the faculties determine the conditions under which students are admitted or refused to take the examinations.
 These rules shall be made known to students from the start of the academic year.
 These rules are included in the supplementary faculty education and examination regulations.